 Read here more on recent activities and research projects.
-We are actively develop new algorithms for remote sensing image interpretation, mass data processing and new information products based on machine learning and AI.
+We actively develop new algorithms for remote sensing image interpretation, mass data processing and new information products based on machine learning and AI.
 We present new research results at conferences and scientific publications.

 November 28, 2019CoExist will monitor environmental-related transhumance patterns and will assess the associated risks for population displacement in Chad and the Central African Republic.
 The project is a cooperation between RSS and IOM (UN Agency - International Organization for Migration) and is funded by the Federal Ministry for Economic Affairs and Energy via the DLR Space Administration.continue reading